Skip to main content

 This is what will help prevent the email timer from being cached in some email clients.

-Due to Apple's updates to its Mail Privacy Protection, Email timers are cached based on a subscriber's first time opening and viewing an email.
 This means that if someone opens the email to see a countdown with 3 days, then re-opens that same email the next day, instead of seeing an updated timer with 2 days left, it will continue to show the cached version of the timer with 3 days on it.

 This will not affect the length of your subscriber's actual deadline at all.
 The deadline will appear correctly on your page(s), and if you are sending out new emails each day with the timer in them, your subscribers will see their updated countdown in each new email.
-This only applies if someone re-opens an email they viewed previously.
-This also does not apply to email timers on desktop, only on a mobile device.

 Did this answer your question?